 7. Crispy Chickpea Fries

-Crunchy on the outside with a fluffy interior, these Crispy Chickpea Fries are absolutely delicious!
+Crunchy on the outside with a fluffy interior, Sheri Silver‘s Crispy Chickpea Fries are absolutely delicious!
 They’re simple with a slight zest and their shape stays intact through frying for a very snackable dish.
 Enjoy these as a fun side dish or make a big batch just to munch on.

 8. Crespelle With Spinach, Ricotta, and Marinara

 A crespelle is the Italian version of a savory crepe.
 They’re light, delicious, and much faster to make than homemade pasta.
-These Crespelle are stuffed with a creamy cashew-based ricotta and spinach, smothered in your favorite marinara sauce and even more cheese!
+These Crespelle by the Cruelty Free Family are stuffed with a creamy cashew-based ricotta and spinach, smothered in your favorite marinara sauce and even more cheese!
 They are delicious, comforting, and surprisingly easy to make.

 9. Onion Pakora With Avocado Dipping Sauce

 A pakora is an Indian snack that’s essentially a vegetable dipped in chickpea flour, so they’re naturally gluten-free, and then deep-fried until crispy.
-These Onion Pakora are spiced with garlic, cumin, and curry powder and served with a cool, spicy, and creamy avocado dip.
+These Onion Pakora by the Cruelty Free Family are spiced with garlic, cumin, and curry powder and served with a cool, spicy, and creamy avocado dip.
 These are perfect as an appetizer or snack at any party.

 10. Tempeh ‘Fish’ N’ Chips With Tartar Sauce

-Kelp flakes and Old Bay seasoning bring back the flavors of the sea, and the results are delicious in this Tempeh “Fish” N’ Chips.
+Kelp flakes and Old Bay seasoning bring back the flavors of the sea, and the results are delicious in this Tempeh “Fish” N’ Chips by Rhea Parsons.
 The “fish” is crunchy on the outside, tender and flaky on the inside.
 The chips are crispy and flavorful and the tartar sauce is perfect for dipping.